DerEuroMark View RSS

 ]);

 I personally like to display this as a slider with two handles and two hidden form control inputs.
-A demo of this can be found in the sandbox.

 More filter examples here.